-Richard Milhous Nixon (1913–1994), the 37th president of the United States, served from January 20, 1969, to his resignation on August 9, 1974 — a tumultuous period marked by ongoing civil rights upheavals, protests against the Vietnam War, and executive wrongdoing and investigations.
-For many observers, Nixon’s conduct during this time typified executive abuse of power, even at times threatening the freedoms of speech, press, and political association.
+Richard Nixon (1913–1994), the 37th president of the United States, served from Jan.
+20, 1969, until his resignation on Aug.
+9, 1974 — a tumultuous period marked by ongoing civil rights upheavals, protests against the Vietnam War, and executive wrongdoing and investigations.
+For many observers, Richard Nixon’s conduct during this time typified executive abuse of power, even at times threatening the freedoms of speech, press, and political association.

 Nixon, a World War II Navy veteran who was born in California, had a long political career that included service in both the U.S. House of Representatives (1947–1950) and U.S. Senate (1950–1953).
 He also served as President Dwight D. Eisenhower’s vice president (1953–1961).
 During his service in the House, Nixon helped to expose State Department official Alger Hiss as a Soviet spy.
 Playing off the fears generated by McCarthyism, he moved to the Senate by painting his opponents as “pink.”